 - composts vegetable and fruit scraps for use by local farmers

-- donates oil from fryers on campus for use as bio diesel fuel
+- donates oil from fryers on campus for use as bio diesel fuel by a local farmer

 - awarded the Growing Community Award in 2003 in recognition of PACES' efforts to buy locally

 - purchases approved disposable environmental cups at most dining locations

 - instituted a reusable enviro container program at Becky's Place

 - eliminates plastic "to go" bags and started an envio friendly tote bag program